4179e1/markdown-cv/index.md

 As a part of Site Reliability Engineering, we deliver our standard runtime by creating a Linux Base image.
 A modular framework were developed to automate the image creation, as well as daily routine inspections to discover the non-standard configuration for online systems.

-I purposed these configuration and best practice, scripts, images, and the dashboard.
+I purposed these configuration and best practice, developed the scripts to build Linux images, as well as the dashboard for routine inspections.

 __RolesDB__ (Python Flask/MongoDB)